jingweizhanghuai/Morn_doc/docs/json.rst

 Parsing
 `citm_catalog.json <https://github.com/miloyip/nativejson-benchmark/blob/master/data/citm_catalog.json>`__,
-and reading "areaId" in file, then measure time-consume of parsing and reading.
-This is a part of the program (using Morn)：
+and reading "areaId" in the file, then measure time-consume of parsing and reading.
+This is a fragment of the program using `Morn <https://github.com/jingweizhanghuai/Morn>`__:

 .. code:: c